kcappieg/safari/Prototype/combat-engine_docs.md

 =====================================

-#####`courseOfActionStream()`
+#####`setActionChain()`

-Initialize a stream-like interface on which you can set behavioral functions which determines the course of action the combatant will take.
+Initialize a chain of responsibility interface on which you can set behavioral functions which determines the course of action the combatant will take.

 Arguments | Type    | Notes
 ----------|---------|---------